oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet.md

     - __Storage (TB)__ - Select your storage capacity in terabytes.
 For this lab, specify __1 TB__ of storage.
     - __Auto Scaling__ - Auto Scaling - For this lab, keep auto-scaling **unchecked**.
 If autoscaling is enabled, the system will automatically use up to three times more CPU and IO resources to meet workload demand. learn more about [auto scaling](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/autonomous-auto-scale.html)

-    > **Note:** This Lab can also run on Always free configuration, If you select Always Free then Always Free Autonomous databases can utilize up to 1 core.
-The CPU core count cannot be adjusted and can utilize up to 0.02 TB (20 GB) of storage.
-The storage size cannot be adjusted.
+    > **Note:** This Lab can also run on an **Always Free** configuration.
+If you select Always Free, the Autonomous Database can utilize up to 1 core and 20 GB of storage.
+The CPU core count and storage cannot be adjusted.

     ![Choose a workload type.](./images/create-adw-screen2.png " ")

     Create administrator credentials:

-    - __Password and Confirm Password__ - Specify the password for **ADMIN** user of the service instance.
+    - __Password and Confirm Password__ - Specify the password for the **ADMIN** user of the service instance.
-    - Autonomous Database requires strong passwords, the password you specify must meet the [default password complexity rules](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbcu/#ADBCU-GUID-0E019845-31AE-44D7-B55C-9BCBA7E1377F).
+    - Autonomous Database requires strong passwords.
+The password you specify must meet the [default password complexity rules](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbcu/#ADBCU-GUID-0E019845-31AE-44D7-B55C-9BCBA7E1377F).

 5. Choose network access:
     - For this lab, accept the default, **Secure access from everywhere**.